 History will remember 2011 as the year when Portugal again required external assistance, assuming commitments meant to substantially reduce the budget deficit by controlling spending and above all raising tax revenues.
 As a corollary, a new and more intense austerity programme was implemented, leading to a drastic fall in internal demand, especially consumption, from the second half of the year on.
-The heightened austerity continued to weigh on consumers' decision-making as they opted for more affordable goods in smaller quantities, altering consumption habits and patterns and placing the lbersol Group before an added challenge - the need to adjust value proposals to new consumption paradigms.
-Consumer habits and references are changing quickly and the lbersol Group has thus sought to anticipate the impact of those changes: at information system level, by stimulating structural projects, in forms of interaction with consumers (where pricing stands out) and the adjustment to new client segments and concept offers.
+The heightened austerity continued to weigh on consumers' decision-making as they opted for more affordable goods in smaller quantities, altering consumption habits and patterns and placing the Ibersol Group before an added challenge - the need to make the inherent effects on high market competition levels compatible with the need to adjust value proposals to new consumption paradigms.
+Consumer habits and references are changing guickly and the Ibersol Group has thus sought to anticipate the impact of those changes: at information system level, by stimulating structural projects, in forms of interaction with consumers (where pricing stands out) and the adjustment to new client segments and concept offers.